Dilemma (Apink song): Commercial performance

 "Dilemma" debuted at position 55 on South Korea's Gaon Digital Chart in the chart issue dated February 13–19, 2022 on its component charts, the song debuted at position four on the Gaon Download Chart, position 94 on the Gaon Streaming Chart, and position 34 on the Gaon BGM Chart.
 On the Billboard K-pop Hot 100, the song debuted at position 61 in the chart issue dated February 26, 2022, ascending to position 60 in the following week.
 In United States, the song debuted at position 14 on the Billboard World Digital Song Sales in the chart issue dated February 26, 2022.

 Promotion

 Following the release of the album, Apink held a live showcase on YouTube to introduce the album and communicate with their fans.
 The group subsequently performed "Dilemma" on two music programs on the first week: Mnet's M Countdown on February 17, and SBS's Inkigayo on February 20, On the second week, the group performed on three music programs: SBS MTV's The Show on February 22 where they won first place, Mnet's M Countdown on February 24, and KBS's Music Bank on February 25.

+Credits and personnel

+Credits adapted from Horn's liner notes.